top of page

 The-Best-Quotes-Of-All-Time.jpg

 Avita means "life".
-Originally that was her real name, but later changed it to be symbolic of her want to live.
+Originally that was her real name, but it was later changed to be symbolic of her want to live.

 Mother Smiling With Newborn Baby